Valentin Gnahoua

-Early years
+Early life

 Gnahoua began playing American football in 2011, joining a local semi-pro team, the Le Mans Caimans 72 (French: Caïmens 72 du Mans), as a sixteen-year old.
 He was drawn to the sport after watching a National Football League game on television with his cousin and had his first practice with the Caïmans three days later.
 Without any cleats of his own, he first practiced in Air Jordans.

 In 2016, he arrived in Canada, playing one season of collegiate football for the McGill Redmen before a sudden increase in international student tuition forced him to return to France.
 In his sole season at McGill, he played nine games and recorded 24 tackles, four tackles for loss, one sack and one fumble recovery.

 Professional career

 Return to France and Berlin Rebels

 Gnahoua rejoined the Caïmans 72 du Mans in France in 2017, playing well enough early on in the campaign to get signed by the Berlin Rebels of the German Football League (GFL) midway through the 2017 GFL season.
 In seven games that season, he registered 25 solo tackles, 13 tackles for loss, and seven sacks.
 Gnahoua began the 2018 season with the Blue Stars de Marseille in France, helping them reach the league semifinals, before returning to the Berlin Rebels to finish the 2018 GFL season.